solid/webid-oidc-spec/application-workflow-detailed.md

     solid:oidcIssuer <https://secureauth.example> ;
 ```

-The OP url is located at `:me -> solid:oidcIssuer`
+The OP URL is located at `:me -> solid:oidcIssuer`

 #### 3. Request OP Configuration

-Now that we have Alice's OP's url, the RP must make a request to retrieve the OP's configuration.
+Now that we have Alice's OP's URL, the RP must make a request to retrieve the OP's configuration.
 This is always located at the OP's host followed by `/.well-known/openid-configuration`

 ```
 GET https://secureauth.example/.well-known/openid-configuration